codereverser/casparser-isin/README.md

 ## Notes

-casparser-isin is shipped with a local database which may get obsolete over time.
+- casparser-isin is shipped with a local database which may get obsolete over time.
 The local database can be updated via the cli tool

 ```shell
 casparser-isin --update
 ```

+- casparser-isin will try to use the file provided by `CASPARSER_ISIN_DB` environment variable; if present, and the file exists